Simplest form:

 0 < x and x <= 20NOTE: The original version of these notes mistakenly used

-to combine the two
+or instead of and to combine the two

-is the correct operator
+inequalities— and is the correct operator

-is stored internally as 0
+False is stored internally as 0,

-and True
+and True as 1, but

 you should never need to use this directly

-by using it in an if
+True by using it in an if-statement

-not not a
+not not a;

-is much clearer
+a is much clearer

 def is_odd(x): if x % 2 == 1: return True else: return Falsecan be much simplified: